chrisnorwood/ruby-data-structs-and-algos/README.md

 Stack.each(&block)

-# the Enumerable module is included, and as such, Stack can use all the methods available for Enumerable objects.
+# the Enumerable module is included, and as such, Stack can use all
+# methods available for Enumerable objects.

 ```